 Multiple family members may be covered by a single payment or separate payments per person; either approach is accepted.

 If a payment is rejected by USCIS: The application is returned unprocessed and no receipt notice is issued.
 The applicant must refile with a corrected payment.
-This delays the filing date and can create complications with priority date preservation or status maintenance.
+This delays the filing date and can create complications for preserving the priority date or maintaining status.

 For questions about concurrent I-485 and I-140 filing strategy, the concurrent filing with I-140 guide covers when this approach is permitted and how to structure it.